 If you have 10 or fewer users, Jira Work Management will always be free.
 Full access to Jira Work Management is also included for free with every Jira Software or Jira Service Management license.

 Not a Jira user?
-Jira Work Management’s standard plan accommodates 11-10,000 users and offers support along the way.
-We can even provide you with an enterprise solution for over 10,000 users.
+Jira Work Management’s Standard and Premium plans accommodate up to 35,000 users and offer features to help you scale.
+We can even provide you with an enterprise solution for over 35,000 users.

 Learn more about Jira Work Management pricing here.

 You cannot currently build your own templates.